It turns out that the endangered California condor was born from an 'unfertilized egg'

 San Diego Zoo Wildlife Alliance Conservation Scientists Report First Confirmed Hatchings of Two California Condor Chicks from Unfertilized Eggs – San Diego Zoo Wildlife Alliance Stories

-California condors can have'virgin births,' study finds
+California condominiums can have 'virgin births,' study finds

 https://www.nbcnews.com/science/science-news/california-condors-can-virgin-births-study-finds-rcna4087

-According to the research team, examples of parthenogenesis in birds are
+According to the research team, examples of parthenogenesis in birds

-Parthenogenesis is rare in birds, but it is known that many species of reptiles and fish reproduce by parthenogenesis.
-In 2017, it was reported that female sharks separated from males changed their reproductive strategy from sexual reproduction to parthenogenesis.
+Although parthenogenesis is rare in birds, many reptiles and fish species are known to reproduce by parthenogenesis.
+In 2017, a female shark was reported to have changed its reproductive strategy from sexual reproduction to parthenogenesis after being separated from the male.

 in Science, Creature, Posted by log1o_hf